Buyer Education

 Short-Term Rentals in Seattle Condos: It Is Complicated

-If you are buying a Seattle condo with plans to list it on Airbnb, VRBO, or another short-term rental platform, you need to navigate two separate layers of regulation: the City of Seattle's short-term rental ordinance and your building's HOA rules.
+If you are buying a Seattle condo with plans to list it on Airbnb, VRBO, or another short-term rental platform, you need to navigate two separate layers of regulation.
 Both must allow it, and in practice, most Seattle condo buildings make short-term rentals either impossible or impractical.

 City of Seattle Regulations